coverclock/com-diag-bin/README.md

 # Examples of Managing Raspberry Pi (RPi) Boot Media

+At last count I have ten Raspberry Pi single board computers of various vintages and configurations running 24x7 around the Palatial Overclock Estate, not to mention some others tucked away in the basement that I only break out occasionally.
+Their functions range from stuff like an Apache web server to a cesium atomic clock.
+I developed a modest collection of simple shell scripts to help me deal with their boot media.

 All of the scripts have names starting with "pi".
 Those that start with "piimage" deal with binary disk images and/or unmounted storage devices.
 Those that start with "pilocal" deal with mounted file systems.
 I run